Simulate population dynamics through time.

 - downstream

-Numeric of length 1 indicating proportional downstream survival through dams.
+Numeric of length 1 indicating proportional downstream survival through dams for adult fish.

 - downstream_j